course six header fixed

 God and the History of God's People

-Taught by Rev. Dr. Christy Newton
+Taught by Dr. Lisa Barnett

 This introductory course in church history looks at where the Church has been and how its past shapes future directions.
 We will examine the Church’s development in the Americas, in Korea, and in the United States, focusing on how missionary movements, Manifest Destiny, migration, and colonization have shaped Christian communities.
 We will also consider how this history informs Christian education today.